 Changes to J/80 Class Rules

-Under our current ICA (International J/80 Class Association) Constitution, the ICA Executive Committee is responsible for managing the class affairs, which includes modification of the Class Rules and Constitution.
+Under the ICA (International J/80 Class Association) Constitution, the ICA Executive Committee is responsible for managing the class affairs, which includes modification of the Class Rules and Constitution.
 To date, rules change proposals have generally come from an NCA (National J/80 Class Association), a measurer or a licensed builder.
 The proposals are reviewed/screened by the ICA Technical Committee, then a resolution is returned to the Executive Committee for vote after a review period.

 How does one go about submitting a rules change proposal?